open-telemetry/semantic-conventions/CONTRIBUTING.md

 exists in some form in ECS, consider the following guidelines:

 - Prefer using the existing ECS name when possible.
 In particular:
-  - Do not amend ECS names to follow plural guidelines or other syntactical attribute naming rules.
+  - Do not amend ECS names to follow plural guidelines or other soft recommendations.
   - If proposing a name that differs from the ECS convention, provide usage data, user issue reports or feature requests or comparable evidence about the alternatives.